 Cost codes aren't showing up when my team logs time — why?

 Cost codes must be enabled in the Time Policy.
-Go to Company > Time > Policies > Edit policy > Settings > Production and enable Require cost codes on all time card entries or Allow employees to select cost codes.
+Go to Company > Time > Policies > Edit policy > Settings > Production and enable the cost code options.

 Can I have the same code number under different divisions?

 Yes.
-Cost codes are identified by the combination of Division + Code, so the same code number can exist under different divisions — for example, "Concrete / 300" and "Electrical Work / 300" are treated as separate cost codes.
+Cost codes are identified by the combination of Division + Code, so the same code number can exist under different divisions.

 Can project managers create their own cost codes?

-No. Cost code management is a company-level function available to Account Administrators only.
+No. Company-level cost code management is available to Account Administrators only.
+Project-level cost code management follows the project settings permissions.

 Can I export my cost codes?